 To some extent, almost every yard or balcony can be a welcoming location for nature.
-Bird feeders and watering stations, growing plants that have editable berries or nectar rich flowers, water features and undisturbed brush all can be folded into most yard landscape plans.
+Bird feeders and watering stations, growing plants that have editable berries or nectar rich flowers, water features and undisturbed brush all can be folded naturally (see what I did there? ) into most yard landscape plans.

-Having a perennial stream in my backyard, separating me from fifteen acres of undisturbed wooded floodplain is a major attractor of all kinds of wildlife.
-For instance,
+Having a perennial stream in my backyard (Rum Creek just downstream from the Lake Spivey spillway), separating me from fifteen acres of undisturbed wooded floodplain is a major attractor of all kinds of wildlife.

-Then of course, the stream brings all kind of wildlife including river otters in mid winter, beavers, and of course…
+Then of course, the stream brings all kind of wildlife including river otters in mid winter (We call him Otto!), beavers (Bucky), and of course…